-London is a cool city, there's no doubt about it.
+London is a fabulous city.
+There's no doubt about it.
 You can, however, do yourself a real disservice if you travel to England and don't venture anywhere outside the UK's capital.

 Personally – my feet start itching if I don't get out of London every few weeks.

 So, if you're looking for an alternative destination in the UK, these are what I believe are the cities and areas that deserve the title of top five mini-breaks from London… and why.

 Brighton is one of the easiest places to visit from London, as it takes just over an hour to travel there by train from London Bridge Station.

-Although the pier remains in use and is enjoyed by tourists, there is so much more to do in Brighton, which is probably what has been its saving grace.
+Although the pier remains in use and is enjoyed by tourists, there is much more to do in Brighton, which has been its saving grace.

 Besides the festivals, Brighton is known for its nightlife and is an excellent destination for shopping, particularly of a secondhand nature.